themesberg/flowbite/content/plugins/charts.md

   // ApexCharts options and config window.addEventListener("load", function() {
     let options = {
+      // set the labels option to true to show the labels on the X and Y axis
       xaxis: {
+        show: true,
         categories: ['01 Feb', '02 Feb', '03 Feb', '04 Feb', '05 Feb', '06 Feb', '07 Feb'],
         labels: {
           show: true,